westcoastcode-se/highway/README.md

       such as UTF-8 and ISO 8859-1 if part of `Content-Type` header (text/html; charset=utf-8)
 - [ ] Security: Memory Leak Detection
 - [ ] Build: CMake options for all default definitions, such as maximum header size
+- [ ] Library: Add a Highway client implementation: `hiw_http_client`
+  - Could be useful adding `detach` support for this, in case of slow IO
+- [ ] Library: Expose multiple server ports, for example a management port for health
+- [ ] Library: Serving files from the disk used for static html content
 - [ ] ...

 # Examples